noahung/duplicate-find-replace-page-wordpress/README.md

 - Replace specified words or phrases in the duplicated pages.
 - Specify the number of duplicates to create.
 - Customizable and user-friendly interface.

-## Support and Feedback

-If you encounter any issues or have suggestions for improvements, please [open an issue](#) on GitHub.
-We welcome your feedback and contributions!

-## License

-This project is licensed under the [GNU General Public License v3.0](LICENSE).
-You are free to use, modify, and distribute this software in accordance with the terms of the license.